Amanda Cleary Eastep

 That’s where I discovered How to Eat Fried Worms (the book!). . .and Tales of a Fourth Grade Nothing and Are You There, God?
 It’s Me Margaret.
 (I hadn’t yet read the Book of Job and didn’t know you could question God.)

-So all these decades later, I got his address from old friends and wrote to him.
-I told him I am a book editor now and my first two middle grade books will be published next spring.
+So, all those decades later, I got his address from old friends and wrote him a letter.
+I told him I’m a book editor now and that my first two middle grade books would be published in the spring.

 I thanked him for that bookshelf.

-Yesterday I received a reply, written in pencil on graph paper. . .the kind for neat dots and lines and numbers.
-Mr. A said eventually that small library grew to 200 books, and he later donated them to the public school where he taught for 20 years before retiring.
+Weeks later, I received a reply, written in pencil on graph paper. . .the kind for neat lines and numbers.
+Mr. A told me that eventually our small classroom library grew to 200 books.
+He later donated them to the public school where he’d taught for 20 years before retiring.

 Enclosed with his letter was a middle grade novel, Katherine Paterson’s The Great Gilly Hopkins.
 Exactly the kind of book that would have been on that narrow bookshelf. . .a book about a child trying to figure out the confusing and beautiful world.

-Now in pandemic isolation, Mr. A said he is watching the squirrels out the window.
-The nearby university library he frequents is closed.
+In pandemic isolation at the time, Mr. A said he was watching the squirrels out the window.
+The nearby university library he frequented was closed.

-And he said he is looking forward to reading my books next spring.
+And he said he was looking forward to reading my books.

 That is one of the most surprising plot twists I’ve ever read.
-It’s scary and humbling.
-It’s magic.
-It’s like the best stories.
+It felt scary and humbling.
+It felt like magic.
+Like the best children’s stories.